purelb/purelb/website/content/operation/troubleshootpure/_index.md

 For the addresses added by PureLB, the k8s service is authoritative so the Linux host should match k8s expected state.
 If the linux network state does not match, there are misconfigurations that are possible.

 An example is where multiple default routes have been added to the host.
 This is not a valid configuration however Linux allows it to occur.
 When there are two default routes, Linux picks the first default however this can cause unpredictable behavior.
 PureLB does not operate in this manner, if this occurs, PureLB is unable to identify the local interface.
-An error will be logged in the _lbnodeagent_ POD log and the address will be added to the virtual interface instead.
+An error will be logged in the _lbnodeagent_ pod log and the address will be added to the virtual interface instead.

 ## Logging